Develorain/QuickLib/README.md

 2. `npm start` in the client terminal.

 # Database Commands
-1. Login to database: psql -U postgres
+1. Login to database: `psql -U postgres`
-2. List all the databases: \l
+2. List all the databases: `\l`
-3. Select a database: \c thode
+3. Select a database: `\c thode`
-4. List all the tables in a selected database: \dt
+4. List all the tables in a selected database: `\dt`
-5. List all the entries in a table: SELECT * FROM tableName;
+5. List all the entries in a table: `SELECT * FROM tableName;`
-6. Create table: CREATE TABLE monday(workstation_id SERIAL PRIMARY KEY, host_name VARCHAR(30), time VARCHAR(30), student_name VARCHAR(2555), status VARCHAR(30));
+6. Create table: `CREATE TABLE monday(workstation_id SERIAL PRIMARY KEY, host_name VARCHAR(30), time VARCHAR(30), student_name VARCHAR(2555), status VARCHAR(30));`
-7. Insert entry into table: INSERT INTO monday(host_name, time, student_name, status) VALUES('THODEF1D001', '9', 'Milly', 'Occupied');
+7. Insert entry into table: `INSERT INTO monday(host_name, time, student_name, status) VALUES('THODEF1D001', '9', 'Milly', 'Occupied');`
-8. Update entries from table: UPDATE wednesday SET student_name='', status='Available' where host_name='THODEF1D001';
+8. Update entries from table: `UPDATE wednesday SET student_name='', status='Available' where host_name='THODEF1D001';`
-9. Delete entries from table: DELETE FROM thode WHERE student_name='';
+9. Delete entries from table: `DELETE FROM thode WHERE student_name='';`
-10. Delete table: DROP TABLE monday;
+10. Delete table: `DROP TABLE monday;`

+# How to create a copy of the database correctly
+1. Login to your postgres account through the terminal using the `psql -U postgres`
+2. Go to the db.js file, and change the information to match your account, and the name of your database.
+Keep the same name of the database "lms", short for library management system.
+Change the username and password in this file to match your postgres acc.
+3. Create a database using command: `CREATE DATABASE lms;`
+4. Connect to that database using command: `\c lms`
+5. Open up the "create_exact_copy_of_database.txt" file, and run all those commands in the terminal.
+This should make 3 tables and populate them with the sample data I provided.
+Note that you can just copy and paste it all and all the commands will be run sequentially to create an exact copy of the database.
+You should have 3 tables called library, usr, and workstation.
+Check their contents using the database commands I listed above.
+6. We're done!
+Now start up the client and server, as per the instructions in the "Usage" section above, and it should work.

 ## Available Scripts